 Learn about a time-saving “cut & paste” HTML resource we recommend here:

-Tip #2 (Advanced WP User): You can expand the functionality of your WordPress Content Editor using different plugins.
+Tip #2 (Advanced WP User): You can expand the functionality of your WordPress Text Editor using different plugins.

-Pasting HTML directly into your WordPress editor can often break various elements and corrupt the HTML.
-By entering the code in the custom fields dialogue boxes, you can output HTML to your page or post.
+Pasting HTML directly into your WordPress editor can break various elements and corrupt the HTML.
+By saving the HTML code in the custom fields dialogue boxes, you can output the exact HTML to your post or page.

-Extensible HTML Editor Buttons is a plugin you can add to your website that gives you better control of settings for HTML tags like div and span, as well as adding custom buttons and extra functions to the text editor …
+Extensible HTML Editor Buttons is a plugin you can add to your site that lets you have better control of settings for HTML tags like div and span, and add custom buttons and additional functions to your text editor …

-Extensible HTML Editor Buttons – WP Plugin.
+WordPress Plugin – Extensible HTML Editor Buttons.
 (Screenshot source: plugin website)

-Tip #3 – Troubleshooting HTML Tag Errors: If your text formatting displays incorrectly after publishing your post or page, make sure that you have entered your HTML tags correctly in the Text Tab, not in the Visual Tab.
+Tip #3 – Troubleshooting HTML Tag Errors: If your text formatting displays incorrectly after publishing your page or post, make sure that you have entered your HTML tags correctly in the Text Editor, not in the Visual Tab.

-For example, if you type the text shown below in the Visual Content Tab …
+For example, if you enter the following text in the Visual Content Tab …

-Your text will look like this when your post is published …
+This is what your text will look like when you publish your post …

 As you can see in the screenshot above, WordPress converts the symbols “<” and “>” into their HTML code equivalents (called ASCII characters).